 Success is more about knowing what not to do than knowing what to do.

-Getting six pack abs boils down to losing fat and building muscle (both of which I cover in great detail throughout Ripped with Bodyweight).
+Getting six pack abs boils down to losing fat and building muscle.

 The best strategy to lose weight is creating a calorie deficit and eating enough protein.
 Everything else is minutiae.

 The best strategy to build muscle is doing basic compound exercises such as burpees, push-ups, pull-ups, squats, lunges etc. Everything else is minutiae.